rudzainy/rudzainy-next/posts/workplaces/uiux-designer-at-freeport.md

 Working at Freeport was very exciting for the short duration I was there.

 Used a lot of learnings from my time in DXC

+- freeport is an building solution management
+    - architecture arm
+    - construction arm
+    - the company i worked on, freeport systems, takes care of IT and application development and management
+- small company, team of 1 ux designer